Why should you use Inco?

 Encrypted states fully on-chain: composable, programmable, and trustless

-Zero-knowledge (ZK) cryptography has proven to be extremely valuable as a scaling solution, notably within zk-rollups.
-While ZK can address certain privacy-related use cases, it has demonstrated significant limitations in supporting scenarios involving multiple parties.
+Zero-knowledge (ZK) cryptography has proven to be extremely valuable as a scaling solution, notably within ZK-rollups.
+While commitment-based approaches can address certain privacy-related use cases, it has demonstrated significant limitations in supporting scenarios involving multiple parties.
 This arises from the necessity of storing any confidential data off-chain, whether accomplished by the client or a third party (leading to increased dependencies and centralization).
-In essence, privacy through ZK predominantly suits single player use cases, while growing notably more intricate or impossible to achieve for multiplayer situations such as card games or private voting.
+In essence, privacy through ZK predominantly suits single-player use cases, while growing notably more intricate or impossible to achieve for multiplayer situations such as card games or private voting.

-We hold the belief that confidentiality ought to be more intuitive and directly integrated on-chain.
-Developers can harness encryption/decryption, execute operations, and generate comparisons on top of encrypted states within their applications, all while offering unparalleled flexibility— directly expressed in solidity code.
-We believe that this will unlock a new world of use cases that weren't possible with existing state of EVM and zk tools.
+We believe that confidentiality ought to be more intuitive and directly integrated on-chain, and we utilize an encryption-based solution.
+Developers can harness encryption/decryption, execute operations, generate comparisons on top of encrypted states within their applications, and customize access control rules, all while offering unparalleled flexibility— directly expressed in solidity code.
+We believe that this will unlock a new world of use cases that weren't possible with the existing state of EVM and zk tools.

 Last updated